Spoorloos/uwp_executor/README.md

 # UWP Executor

-> As of September 2023 this is patched and unusable.
+> As of September 2023 this is permanently patched and unusable!
 A simple script executor for the microsoft store version of Roblox.

 ## Installation